-Seven minutes stair climbing a day can halve the risk of heart attack over 10 years.
+- Seven minutes of stair climbing a day can halve the risk of heart attack over ten years.

 Stair climbing delivers these benefits by improving your cardiovascular fitness, being officially classed as a 'vigorous' form of exercise to burn even more calories per minute than jogging does.

 How many calories do you burn walking up stairs?

 A 2013 article in The Wall Street Journal quotes a professor from the Department of Kinesiology, Recreation and Sport Studies at the University of Tennessee who said:

 "Climbing a flight of stairs—roughly ten steps—is equivalent to taking thirty eight steps on level ground."